SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 The perceived reward for righteous behavior at the time of the patriarchs seems to have been acceptance by the Lord—righteousness in His sight.
 The goal of eternal residence in the spirit Paradise, in Heaven, appears to have been added at a later date—although Abraham was looking for a city that has foundations (actually, the new Jerusalem that is to come to the earth).

-For here we do not have an enduring city, but we are looking for the city that is to come.
+For here we have no continuing city, but we seek the one to come.
 (Hebrews 13:14)

 The Law of Moses comprises various statutes and ordinances that are to be obeyed.
 The individual who practices these statutes and ordinances was viewed as righteous.